evanseitz/squid-nn/README.md

 - **Examples in Python**:

 	- The script `testing/squid_testing.py` contains code for locally running the variant effect analysis (above) and exporting outputs to file.
-The additional dependencies are required:
+For this example, two additional dependencies are required:
 		```bash
 		pip install kipoi --upgrade
 		pip install kipoiseq --upgrade